-- Can the agency provide information on the number of clients served in previous years? - Does the agency have verifiable accomplishments? - How did the agency perform in terms of numbers served? - Does the agency track accomplishments over time? - Does the agency's method of tracking accomplishments extend over a reasonable period of time? - Does the agency's tracking methods sound reasonable and or efficient?
+- Can the agency provide information on the number of clients served in previous years? - Does the agency demonstrate verifiable accomplishments? - How did the agency perform in terms of numbers served? - Does the agency track accomplishments over time? - Does the agency's method of tracking accomplishments extend over a reasonable period of time? - Does the agency's tracking methods sound reasonable and or efficient? - Is the agency proposing activities that will help clients move towards self-sufficiency after they receive the service?

-- Is the agency proposing activities that will help clients move towards self-sufficiency after they receive the service? - Can they clearly define how clients will be better off and reach self-sufficiency after receiving proposed services? - Is there a strong link between the outcomes, the project goals, and the services provided? - Does the agency have dedicated staff to enter data directly into HMIS, or does an outside agency assist? - If the agency enters data into HMIS, have they had any issues in the system or issues with reporting requirements to an Entitlement jurisdiction or the CoC? - Has the agency met all their HMIS reporting deadlines within the last 12 months? - Does the agency staff have the familiarity and/or capacity to screen clients through the VI-SPDAT in the HMIS system? - Does the agency have the capacity of conduct or hire a third party to conduct VI-SPDAT Assessments?
+- Can they clearly define how clients will be better off and reach self-sufficiency after receiving proposed services? - Is there a strong link between the outcomes, the project goals, and the services provided? - Does the agency have dedicated staff to enter data directly into HMIS or does an outside agency assist? - If the agency enters data into HMIS, have they had any issues in the system or issues with reporting - requirements to an Entitlement jurisdiction or the CoC? - Has the agency met all their HMIS reporting deadlines within the last 12 months? - Does the agency staff have the familiarity and/or capacity to screen clients through the VI-SPDAT in the HMIS system? - Does the agency analyze the specific outcomes for racial and ethnic groups?